-Have you received one of the thousands of letters the IRS has sent to crypto investors reminding them to report and pay their crypto taxes?
+Have you received one of the hundreds of thousands of letters the IRS has sent to crypto investors reminding them to report and pay their crypto taxes?
 You’re not alone if that’s the case.
-In fact, you might be grateful for the notice as it gives you time to prepare for a potential crypto tax audit.
+In fact, you might be grateful for the notice in the long run as it gives you time to prepare for a potential crypto tax audit.
 The IRS has made one thing clear in recent years - they’re cracking down on crypto and IRS crypto audits are on the rise.
 So if you’re one of the many investors who has received a notice or an audit request, don’t panic.
 We’ve got everything you need to know about preparing for an IRS crypto tax audit.

 Should I be worried about a crypto tax audit?